aospapp/aosp/external/bc/README.md

 Files:

 	.gitignore           The git ignore file (maintainer use only).
-	.travis.yml          The Travis CI file (maintainer use only). codecov.yml          The Codecov file (maintainer use only). configure.sh         The configure script.
+	.gitattributes       The git attributes file (maintainer use only). bc.sln               The Visual Studio solution file for bc. bc.vcxproj           The Visual Studio project file for bc. bc.vcxproj.filters   The Visual Studio filters file for bc. bcl.sln              The Visual Studio solution file for bcl. bcl.vcxproj          The Visual Studio project file for bcl. bcl.vcxproj.filters  The Visual Studio filters file for bcl. configure            A symlink to configure.sh to make packaging easier. configure.sh         The configure script.
 	functions.sh         A script with functions used by other scripts. install.sh           Install script.